 Who are the members?
 The Counties of Essex, Gloucester, King & Queen, King William, Mathews and Middlesex and the Towns of Tappahannock, Urbanna, and West Point.

 In 1998 and prior, the 9 jurisdictions of the Middle Peninsula were the subject of ongoing litigation focusing on the public’s right to access the water via road endings managed by the Virginia Department of Transportation.
 One case in particular worked through the Virginia court systems and eventually rose to the Virginia State Supreme Court- Frederick J. SHAHEEN, et al., v.
 COUNTY OF MATHEWS.
-Mathews county expended thousands and thousands of dollars to defend the public’s right for access to the water.
+Both parties expended thousands and thousands of dollars to defend their interest with respect to the public’s right for access to the water.
 Local governments recognized litigation was not the preferred path for managing public access.
 A regional solution to a cross-jurisdictional problem was needed.

 Part of the service of the Middle Peninsula Chesapeake Bay Public Access Authority is to answer and research public access problems in the Middle Peninsula.
 Do you have an access problem or question?
 If so, join us on Facebook and let us know what's on your mind.

 The Accessing the Virginia Coast site also serves as the backbone for a dynamic web-based Middle Peninsula Chesapeake Bay Public Access Working Waterfront Master Plan.
 To see the master plan, click here.